-New sponsored workers already in the UK who haven not yet started work can commence employment.
-Those overseas with a visa but haven not begun working will be contacted by the Home Office.
+New sponsored workers already in the UK who haven't yet started work can commence employment.
+Those overseas with a visa but haven't begun working will be contacted by the Home Office.

 New sponsored workers overseas awaiting a visa decision will see their application placed on hold until the suspension is resolved.

 Your response to UKVI should be in writing and comprehensive, supported by relevant evidence, addressing any suspension grounds you believe are incorrect.
-Seek professional advice if needed, especially if you are facing exceptional circumstances.
+Seek professional advice if needed, especially if you're facing exceptional circumstances.

 Your response will need to be thorough and robust on all points, with extensive documentary evidence supporting your position.
-Be prepared for a site inspection by immigration enforcement officials if you haven not already been visited.
+Be prepared for a site inspection by immigration enforcement officials if you haven't already been visited.

 By law, you must conduct Right to Work checks on all workers, including sponsored workers, to ensure they are legally entitled to work in the UK.
 Failure to do so can result in civil penalties or even criminal prosecution.
 Right to Work checks should be part of your pre-employment screening process and include follow-up checks on workers with time-limited permission to work in the UK.
 You have several options for conducting Right to Work checks: